nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

   * 1b1.
 MyGM displays failure.
   Use case ends.

-**Use case: UC02 - Mark The Attendance of A Player**
+**Use case: UC02 - Create a new Lineup**

 **MSS**

-1. User requests to view the team schedule.
+1. User adds a new lineup.
-2. MyGM displays the team schedule.
+2. MyGM displays the success message.
-3. User requests to mark the attendance of a player for an event
+3. User put a player into the lineup
 4. MyGM displays the success message.
+   Repeat 3 until the lineup is full.
    Use case ends.

 **Extensions**

 * 1a.
-MyGM cannot find the team.
+The lineup already exist in MyGM
   * 1a1.
 MyGM displays the error message.
-  Use case returns to the start of 1.
+  Use case returns to the start of 3.

 * 3a.
-MyGM cannot find the player in the team.
+MyGM cannot find the player.
   * 3a1.
-MyGM displays failure.
+MyGM displays the error message.
   Use case returns to the start of 3.

 * 3b.
-MyGM cannot find the schedule based on the request.
+The lineup is already full.
   * 3b1.
-MyGM requests for correct details.
+MyGM displays the error message.
-  Use case returns to the start of 3.
+  Use case ends.

 **Use case: UC03 - Tagging a Player’s Position**